 - In latitudes like the UK, sun protection may make sense between April to September.
-For the tropics protection will be needed all year.
+For the tropics protection will be needed all year round.

-- Shade from trees or human structures such as umbrellas can reduce exposure ten-fold depending one the design
+- Shade from trees or human structures such as umbrellas can reduce exposure ten-fold depending on the design

 - Most summer clothing can be used to afford UVR protection of greater than 50-fold.
 Hats with large brims can protect 5-fold.

 The role of sunscreens and the meaning of the sun protection factor (SPF) is discussed in the following section